-It basically makes Google better at understanding what the end-user is searching for.
+It makes Google better at understanding what the end-user is searching for.
 When the end-user searches for something on Google, BERT analyzes the whole phrase to find the best result, even if the words the end-user uses has more than one meaning.
 Instead of just focusing on the words, BERT focuses on the entire phrase.

-This directly affects how your SEO or digital marketing expert handles the language on your website.
+It directly affects how your SEO or digital marketing expert handles the language on your website.
 Instead of just focusing on keywords, they can focus on producing good content that directly relates to the products or services you offer.

-To be honest, there were not a lot of fluctuations in the ranks with the rollout of BERT; this means most SEO experts around the world were already following its standards of content.
+There were not a lot of fluctuations in the ranks with the rollout of BERT; this means most SEO experts around the world were already following its standards of content.

 September 2019 Core Update (Google Algorithm Update- 25th Sep)

 On September 25th, 2019, Google rolled out an algorithm update known as “September 2019 Core Update”.
 This algorithm also seemed to affect websites that were affected in the previous core updates.
 This update was focused on the overall quality of a website’s content.
-Google did not give a lot of details about this algorithm update but they did advise on what you can do if the roll-out negatively affects your website.
+Google did not give a lot of details about this algorithm update, but they did advise on what you can do if the roll-out negatively affects your website.

-Google have said just like they have said before, you need to focus on the content you offer to the end-user.
+Google have said just like they have said before; you need to focus on the content you offer to the end-user.
 The quality of the content has to be of a high standard.
-If your website has been affected negatively, just ask yourself the below questions, and find answers to them.
+If your website has been affected negatively, ask yourself the below questions, and find answers to them.